MichiBaum/Microservices/README.md

-This project is all about microservices and microfrontends.
+This project is all about microservices.
+Frontend is currently build with Angular.
 There are microservices build with spring, spring cloud and so forth.

-## Available Microservices
+## Modules
 There are these microservices:
 - [Admin Service](./admin-service/README.md)
 - [Authentication Service](./authentication-service/README.md)